phpbb/quickinstall/README.md

 ## Sandbox CLI Prototype

 QuickInstall now includes an experimental CLI scaffold for a Docker-based board factory.
 It writes generated state to `.qi/` and leaves the legacy web UI unchanged.
+The Sandbox CLI requires PHP 8.0 or newer for the `php bin/qi` command.

 ```bash
 php bin/qi init